Thursday, December 21, 2023

 Q: Did O.C. have any special Christmas traditions that have now been forgotten?

 A: Yes, lots!
 But the biggest was "Forty Miles of Christmas Smiles," a town-versus-town decorating contest.
 All along the Orange County coast, piers, city halls, businesses, homes, boats, churches and schools featured elaborate exhibits.
-Once, Huntington Beach even turned an oil derrick into a giant Christmas tree and topped a row of oil pumps with Santa's Sleigh and reindeer, so they appeared to fly as the pumps worked.
 Started during the Depression, the contest was sponsored by local chambers of commerce and the Orange County Coast Association.
 World War II temporarily halted the event, but it didn't actually end until the mid-1970s, when energy conservation efforts took the fun out of it.

 Q: How did Christmas Cove, in South Laguna, get its name?